Bring a large pot of water to a rolling boil and blanch 12 leaves green cabbage for 1 minute. Drain the water and rest until cool enough to touch.

 Lay the cooled cabbage leaves out on a chopping board and cut out the thickest part of the stem.

-Sprinkle 24 slices thinly sliced pork with ground black pepper on both sides and lay two slices on each cabbage leaf.
+Sprinkle 24 slices thinly sliced pork belly with ground black pepper on both sides and lay two slices on each cabbage leaf.

 Pour the prepared broth over the rolls until evenly covered.